 This Standard applies to laboratories undertaking microbiological analysis of environmental samples.
 Microbiological testing refers to and includes the detection, isolation, enumeration, or identification of microorganisms (and/or their metabolites), or determination of the presence or absence of growth in materials and media.
 The evaluation of laboratories for this discipline is in conjunction with a quality system as specified in the general requirements module.
-Adherence to quality systems requirements will ensure that all quality control procedures specified in this module are being followed.
+Adherence to those quality system requirements and all quality control procedures specified in this module will ensure that microbiological test results are fit for the intended use.